-The CS50 team include Professor Zhou, one graduate teaching assistants, eight undergraduate teaching assistants, and five learning fellows.
+The CS50 team include Professor Zhou, one graduate teaching assistant, seven undergraduate teaching assistants, and five learning fellows.

 Professor: Xia Zhou